 12- Catacombs of Kom El Shoqafa

-Built during the 2nd century AD in Alexandria, the Kom al-Shoqafa catacombs are a UNESCO World Heritage site.
+Built in Alexandria in the 2nd century AD, the Kom al-Shoqafa catacombs are a UNESCO World Heritage site.

 The catacomb art is a fusion of Egyptian, Greek and Roman influences, where Anubis (the Egyptian god of embalming and the dead) is dressed as a Roman legionary and has the serpent tail of Agathos (the Greco-Roman god of Fortune).